Pave provides insight into the 10th, 25th, 50th, 75th and 90th percentiles per role.

 Sample Size and Percentiles

-No data will be displayed if the filters applied to the benchmarking data return fewer than compensation 3 entries.
+No data will be displayed if the filters applied to the benchmarking data return fewer than 3 entries.
 We do not display benchmarking data with slices with fewer than 3 entries to ensure anonymity.
-If the filters applied return 3 entries, they will appear as the 25th, 50th and 75th percentiles; the 10th and 90th percentiles will be empty, since there are only 3 compensation records.
+If the filters applied return 3 entries, they will appear as the 25th, 50th and 75th percentiles.
+The 10th and 90th percentiles will be empty, since there are only 3 compensation records.

-If the filters applied return 4 entries, they will appear as the 10th, 25th, 50th and 75th percentiles; the 90th percentile will be empty.
+If the filters applied return 4 entries, they will appear as the 25th, 50th, 75th, and 90th percentiles.
+The 10th percentile will be empty.